 Aviv Zohar, Senior Lecturer, School of Engineering and Computer Science, Hebrew University

 David Cox, Assistant Professor of Molecular and Cellular Biology and of Computer Science, Harvard

 Bryan Hayes, Senior Writer for American Scientist & Associate in Computer Science, Harvard

 Pavlos Protopapas, Scientific Program Director, Institute for Applied Computational Science, Harvard

 Neil Shephard, Professor of Economics and of Statistics, Harvard

 The Harvard University Science Center is located at 1 Oxford Street, Cambridge MA 02138, just north of historic Harvard Yard and is bounded to the east by Oxford Street.
 To the west, across an oak-filled quadrangle, is the Harvard Law School.
 It is approximately a 5 minute walk from the Harvard Square T-Stop (see Google map for details).

 Metered parking in and around the Harvard campus is extremely limited.
 We recommend that students and visitors coming by car purchase parking permits for Harvard garages.
 The Everett Street and Oxford Street garages are closest to the SEAS campus.
+Note: Harvard Parking Permits must be purchased and printed in advance over arrival.
 More information can be found here.